 - Provide an ambience to think critically and act creatively

-This 52 year old institute is well furnished with large wel-ventilated class rooms, a departmental library and a computer facility with 20 connections, besides well-equipped Studio and Home Theatre Hall.
-The last two fecilitate recording of face to face interviews and their broadcast.
+This 52 year old institute is well furnished with large well-ventilated class rooms, a departmental library and a computer facility with 20 connections, besides well-equipped Studio and Home Theatre Hall.
+The last two facilitate recording of face to face interviews and their broadcast.

-It also houses the dissertations submitted by our M.A Dissertations, M.Phil thesis and Ph.D. thesis which are made available to students and interested researchers as per needs.
+It also houses the dissertations submitted by our M.A Dissertations, M.Phil (23) thesis and Ph.D (79) thesis which are made available to students and interested researchers as per needs.

-The Insititute also houses various Chairs such as Sri Dharmastala Manjunatheshwara Tulu Peetha, Dr. K. Shivarama Karantha Peetha, Kanakadasa Study Centre,.
-Kodava Samskrithika Adhyayana Peetha, Sri Ambigara Chowdaiah Adhyayana Peetha, which facilitate our students to develop further reading and interest in those areas.
+The Insititute also houses various Chairs such as Sri Dharmastala Manjunatheshwara Tulu Peetha, Dr. K. Shivarama Karantha Peetha, Kanakadasa Research Centre,.
+Kodava Samskrithika Adhyayana Peetha, Sri Ambigara Chowdaiah Adhyayana Peetha, Mahakavi Rathnakara Varani Adhyayana peetha which facilitate our students to develop further reading and interest in those areas.